SVGoogle/Text-Mining-News-Articles/README.md

 The figure below shows the monthly proportions of articles.
 Data from December month is not complete.
 ![Monthly Proportions](./Results/covid19_proportion_monthly_2020.png "Monthly Proportion of COVID-19 Related Articles")

+It can be seen that it took some time (January, February) before the COVID-19 reached higher interest (March, April, May) and was taken more seriously.
+Especially, considering that the first news about a new novel coronavirus started already in late December 2019, so there can be observed a lag.
+This developemnt coincides with the announcement from World Health Organization (WHO) on 11 March 2020 when the coronavirus outbreak had been labelled a pandemic.

 ## 3. Named Entitity Recognition
 In this section the most commonly mentioned Named Entities with respect to COVID-19 are extracted using the statistical model from [spaCy](https://spacy.io/) library. spaCy can recognize various types of named entities in a document, by asking the model for a prediction.
-Because models are statistical and strongly depend on the examples they were trained on, this doesn’t always work perfectly and might need some tuning later, depending on your use case.
+Because models are statistical and strongly depend on the examples they were trained on.
+For example, 'en_core_web_sm' that was used in this code is a small English pipeline trained on written web text (blogs, news, comments).
+It first must be downloaded:

+	python -m spacy download en_core_web_sm

+Loading pretrained statistical model to use it for Named Entitity Recognition:

+	import spacy
+	nlp = spacy.load("en_core_web_sm")

+Named Entities are gathered from articles related to COVID-19 topic only.
 In the figure below the most common Named Entities (100 words) are shown.

 ![NER word cloud](./Results/covid19_ner_wordcloud.png "COVID-19 Named Entity WordCloud")